rbrockway/ansible/test/README.md

 Below are the instructions for installing Kubernetes on Ubuntu 2204 using Ansible.
 These instructions have been made as simple as possible.

 Commands to be executed start with '$' to represent the shell.
+Only copy the line after the '$'.

 # Installation Instructions